cn0047/stash/ed/l/go/README.md

 #### GC (mark and sweep)

-During the mark phase, the runtime will traverse all the objects that the application has references to on the heap and mark them as still in use.
+During the **mark phase**, the runtime will traverse all the objects that the application has references to on the heap and mark them as still in use.
 This set of objects is known as live memory.
 After this phase, everything else on the heap that is not marked is considered garbage,